Calls For Change Follow NPR/Frontline Black Lung Investigation

 The epidemic has some urging mandatory testing of working coal miners so that signs of black lung can be detected early.

-"This is a public health crisis of major magnitude," says Joseph Wolfe, an attorney in Norton, Virginia, who represents miners filing for government black lung benefits.
+"This is a public health crisis of major magnitude," says Joseph Wolfe, an attorney in Norton, Va., who represents miners filing for government black lung benefits.

-"There are people literally working in the mines right now, hundreds of them...that have complicated black lung that do not have a clue."
+"There are people literally working in the mines right now, hundreds of them ... that have complicated black lung that do not have a clue."

-NIOSH is generally limited by law to only testing working miners, and the program is voluntary.
+NIOSH is generally limited by law to testing working miners only, and the program is voluntary.
 Nationwide, only a third of working coal miners get tested.
 In Kentucky, just 17 percent show up.

-Mandatory testing was long opposed by miner advocates because, they reasoned, no-one should be forced to undergo a medical procedure against their will.
+Mandatory testing was long opposed by miner advocates because, they reasoned, no one should be forced to undergo a medical procedure against their will.
 Miners also told NPR they feared losing their jobs if coal companies learned of positive signs of the disease.

 The epidemic has softened that resistance, to a point.
-The United Mine Workers Union now supports mandatory testing as long as results remain confidential.
+The United Mine Workers union now supports mandatory testing as long as results remain confidential.

 The mining industry wants mandatory testing of all miners at regular intervals.